septavios/poe-airflow-pipeline/README.md

      ```
      Replace `your-secret-key-here` with the generated key.

-   - Update `POE_LEAGUE` to the current Path of Exile league (e.g., "Settlers", "Crucible").
+   - Update `POE_LEAGUE` to the current Path of Exile league (e.g., "mercenaries", "Settlers").

    **Optional Changes:**
    - Modify database credentials if you prefer different usernames/passwords